For daily wit & wisdom, sign up for the Almanac newsletter.

 Many Americans (as well as others around the world) believe that changing the clocks is an antiquated wartime practice with more negative than positive results.
 According to one study, 7 out of 10 Americans do not want to change their clocks and think it’s a bad idea.
 According to another 2022 study, 6 out of 10 Americans would stop fooling with the clock.
 You get the idea.

-Here’s the catch: Not everyone agrees on whether the clocks should stay on standard time (the clock defined by the Sun) OR Daylight Saving Time (DST, the clock that darkens mornings to brighten evenings).
+Here’s the catch: Not everyone agrees on whether the clocks should stay on Standard Time (the clock defined by the Sun) or Daylight Saving Time (DST, the clock that darkens mornings to brighten evenings).

 44% of U.S. residents preferred Daylight Saving Time year-round